 C= Ignition Source i.e. Spark, flame, hot surface, static

-An explosion proof hoist has special explosion protection to prevent explosions occurring by the removal of potential sources of ignition by using specialised components and ongoing monitoring of potentially hazardous situations.
-There are three types of explosion protection within atex regulations;
+An explosion proof hoist has special explosion protection.
+Thus preventing explosions occurring.
+As a result of the removal of potential sources of ignition.
+Consequently specialised components are used together with ongoing monitoring of potentially hazardous situations.
+There are three types of explosion protection within atex regulations.
+It is most important to get the correct equipment.

 PRIMARY PROTECTION = Preventing the formation of explosive atmospheres